danbolt/Synergy-Shakedown/README.md

 # ld34
-Submission for Ludum Dare #34.
-A 48-hour game jam.
+This is Daniel's repository for Ludum Dare #34, a 48-hour game jam.

+More information on the project can be found [here](http://ludumdare.com/).